 The parking brake must be ON to start the engine.
-It must also be ON and the traction levers must be in neuetral to keep the engine running if the operator leaves the seat.
+It must also be ON to keep the engine running if the operator leaves the seat.
 The parking brake must be OFF to keep the engine running when a traction lever is moved out of neutral lock.